I1820/RunMe/README.md

 its a critical point of I1820 platform that can be considered as SPF so running it on a single node with docker is a risky task and must be changed on production environment.

+2. Run each service from its specific repository. please consider to read each repository manual.

 ### loraserver.io